 Blended families

-If the prohibited person becomes a member of a couple, the new partner will also be prohibited from receiving FTB via instalments or for a past-period in a current income year.
+If an individual who is subject to prohibition of FTB becomes a member of a couple during an income year, their new partner will also be prohibited from receiving FTB based on an estimate of income and/or for the past-period in that income year.
 This applies regardless of whether the new partner also receives FTB instalments for children of a previous relationship.

 Act reference: FAAct section 26 Only 1 member of a couple eligible for FTB, section 28 Eligibility for FTB of members of a couple in a blended family, section 60 Sharing FTB between members of a couple in a blended family